BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 </p>

 <p>
-    I worked at a summer camp that summer: teaching tennis, looking after the campers, and living right on the campus of the boarding school at which the camp took place.
+    I worked at a summer camp that summer: teaching tennis, looking after the campers, and living on the campus of the boarding school at which the camp took place.
 </p>

 <p>